mmbanasaz/StVAR/README.md

 # StVAR
-# Vector AutoRegression with Student s Distribution using Maximum Likelihood Estimation
+# Vector AutoRegression with Student's Distribution using Maximum Likelihood Estimation